-Lying just 15KM away from the Southern tip of Koh Lanta, the tiny island of Koh Ngai is the ideal destination to get away from it all.
-No motorbikes, no roads, no shops, no nightlife, just a handful of mid-range resorts of and an unforgettable scenery of a white powdery sands lapping azure warm waters all surrounded by a dense tropical jungle.
+Lying just 15KM away from the Southern tip of Koh Lanta, the tiny island of Koh Ngai is the ideal beach destination to get away from it all.
+No roads, no motorbikes, no shops, no nightlife, just a handful of mid-range resorts, white powdery sands lapping azure warm waters all surrounded by a dense tropical jungle.
 Definitely in my top 5 islands of Thailand for those looking to spend a few days in a tranquil beach getaway.

 Most of the dozen or so mid-range resorts you will find offer bungalows along the beach like these at CoCo Cottages